tdaylan/pcat/docs/index.rst

 Generating mock data
 +++++++++++++++++++++
-PCAT ships with a built-in mock (simulated) data generator.
-The generated mock data is randomly drawn from a generative mock model, not to be confused with the above model subject to inference.
-Once the user configures the prior probability density of this model, PCAT samples from the catalog space given the simulated dataset.
-Some of the mock model parameters can be fixed, i.e., assigned delta function priors.
+PCAT ships with a mock (simulated) data generator.
+Mock data is randomly drawn from a generative model, not to be confused with the model subject to inference, i.e., the fitting model.
+Once the user configures the prior probability density of the fitting model, PCAT samples from the catalog space given the simulated dataset.
+Some of the generative model parameters can be fixed, i.e., assigned delta function priors.
 These are

 - the number of mock elements, ``mocknumbpnts``,
 - hyperparameters controlling the population characteristics of these elements.

-All other mock model parameters are fair draws from the hierarchical prior.
+All other generative model parameters are fair draws from the hierarchical prior.

 When working on variations of a certain problem or different analyses on the same dataset, it is useful to have default priors.
 PCAT allows unique defaults for different built-in experiments, controlled by the argument ``exprtype``.
 Currently the built-in experimental types are